kaichevannes/dotfiles/.github/README.md

 3. Add the default config to .config/nvim/lsp (remember filename)
 4. Add the config (remembered filename) to enabled lsps in the config in .config/nvim/lua/config/lsp.lua

+**Note: Only add LSPs for files being used, untested configs don't work.**

 ## Keybindings
 ### LSP
 - `i_<C-x><C-o>` `conte`**x**`tual` **o**`ptions`